 For some time, WordPress and WooCommerce have been following the practice of developing “feature plugins” that implement and use new technologies.
 When the time is right, these plugins get merged into core, as Gutenberg did.
 WooCommerce also has its own React project.
 The WordPress REST API also started as a separate plugin and is now part of the WordPress core.

-The question isn’t whether I should learn new things and use them in my everyday work, but how.
+The question isn’t whether we should learn new things and use them in my everyday work, but how.
 The answer is “gradually,” one step at a time.
 Either learn a new thing or do something you know well in a new and different way.

 The result: You’ll learn Webpack and ES6.
 As professionals, we should step up and not step back.
 Always keep learning.
 And share when you do: Toptal maintains a list of WordPress development best practices and welcomes community contributions to it.